ARival/muddyGB-RVL/README.md

 The START button raises and lowers the scale by an octave.

+The B button raises the pitch by a perfect 4th.

 The SELECT button acts to select options.
 SELECT + RIGHT selects the current mode.
 SELECT + UP or DOWN selects the scale tonic (base note).